michaelwang/michaelwang.github.io/docs/_posts/2024-07-20-Java-Stream-Learning-Notes.markdown

 # Summary

 1. In lambda we should not dependent on  the outside virable to finish some logic,(but why?)
 When using lambda expression, we need dependent on the upper layer output, evey lambda expression should keep as stateless as possible.
+Stream operation should be less than 3 lines.

 2. There is java.util.Function package, all the interfaces in the package only has a method, these interfaces are designed for lambda.